Stop and Prevent Dog Fights in Your Home

 Even if you are very diligent in supervising your dogs, they can still get involved in fighting each other.
 If you quickly interrupt the fight by making a loud noise, it will only take a few seconds to stop.
 Physically separating the dogs will have to be done if the fight takes longer or continues, even if you try to distract them.
 Know how to stop and prevent dogfights in your home and you will also lower your level of anxiety.
 Remember that stopping dogfights can certainly be a dangerous endeavor.
 Below are tips to follow on how to reduce injury to you and the dogs when you stop a dogfight:

-- 1Plan what to do.Dog owners usually have different plans when it comes to stopping dogfights.
-Let the people you live with know about your plan so that you can have support when it is direly needed.Advertisement
+- 1Dog owners usually have different plans when it comes to stopping dogfights.
+Let the people you live with know about your plan so that you can have support when it is direly needed.Plan what to do.Advertisement

 - 3Never grab the collar during a fight.